mlflow/mlflow/docs/source/llms/transformers/guide/index.rst

     torch.float64

+.. note:: MLflow 2.12.1 slightly changed the ``torch_dtype`` extraction logic.
+    Previously it depended on the ``torch_dtype`` attribute of the pipeline instance, but now it is extracted from the underlying model via ``dtype`` property.
+This enables MLflow to capture the dtype change of the model after pipeline instantiation.

 .. note:: Logging or saving a model in 'components' mode (using a dictionary to declare components) does not support setting the data type for a constructed pipeline.
     If you need to override the default behavior of how data is encoded, please save or log a `pipeline` object.